kulbirsaini/videocache/Readme.txt

            IMPORTANT : This must be set appropriately otherwise Videocache will not work.

-    offline_mode
-           When Offline Mode is enabled, Videocache will serve the videos already in cache and will skip caching the new videos.
-When set to 0, Videocache will  cache  new  video  and  when  set  to 1, Videocache will serve the already cached videos and will not cache the new videos is encounters.
+    cache_host
+           The hostname or IP address of the system on which caching is being done.
+This is used for serving the videos from the cache.

+           IMPORTANT : Please don’t use http:// or slashes (/).
+Just specify the domain name or IP address.
+Additionally you can select  an  alternative port to use.
+             Example : proxy.example.com or 192.168.36.204 or 192.168.36.204:81

-           Default: 0.
+           Default: <blank>

     videocache_user
            Use  this option to set the user which should be running Videocache scheduler.
 This user must be same as the Squid user.
 On RedHat/CentOS/SuSE, it’s generally squid and on Debian/Ubuntu/BSDs, it generally proxy.
 Default: squid.

            IMPORTANT : This must be set appropriately otherwise Videocache will not work.

-    cache_host
-           The hostname or IP address of the system on which caching is being done.
-This is used for serving the videos from the cache.

-           IMPORTANT  :  Please don’t use http:// or slashes (/).
-Just specify the domain name or IP address.
-Additionally you can select an alternative port to use.
-             Example : proxy.example.com
-             or 192.168.36.204
-             or 192.168.36.204:81
-             or <Proxy_Server_IP_OR_Domain:HTTP_PORT>

-           Default: 127.0.0.1.

     base_dir